Nerve agent poisoning - Chem-Bio-Rad Suspicion

 Sudden coma, seizures, flaccid paralysis with apnea, miosis, diarrhea.
 A victim may be described as being "wet" (lacrimation, salivation, urination, sweating, copious upper and lower respiratory secretions).
 The onset of symptoms may be delayed by 30 minutes (and as long as 18 hours) following exposure as the agents transit the skin.

 The 2 best known large exposures to nerve agents occurred in 1994 in Matsumoto when 7 people were killed, and then in Tokyo in 1995 when 12 people died.
 The closest facility in Tokyo to the sarin release cared for approximately 640 patients.
 Thousands of patients sought care at other hospitals.
 It is estimated that 85% who sought care were not symptomatic.
 At the major receiving hospital, approximately 83% had mild symptoms.
 Per reports, all of the patients with mild symptoms that did not progress were sent home, starting within hours of the exposure.
+In 2018, multiple individuals in the United Kingdom were poisoned by novichok, 2 as a result of an alleged assassination attempt.

 If you suspect nerve agent exposure, you must protect your clinical environment, staff, and other patients.
 Even for one or several patients, have a very low threshold to activate your hospital incident response plan and incident command structure and processes.
 Consider seeking institutional or local expert advice (eg, poison center clinician) if your institutional plan does not have all the answers you need (especially if you are waiting for casualties after EMS notification).